rainmeter/rainmeter/Docs/Building.md

 ## Building Rainmeter

-Rainmeter can be built using the free Visual Studio Express 2012 for Windows Desktop or any paid version of VS2012 (e.g. Professional).
-Note some projects (such as the NowPlaying plugin) cannot be built with the free Express version.

-The free VS2012 Express version can be downloaded [here](http://microsoft.com/visualstudio/eng/products/visual-studio-express-for-windows-desktop).
+Rainmeter can be built using any (including free) version of Visual Stuido 2013.
+The free "Visual Studio Express 2013 for Windows Desktop" version can be downloaded [here](http://www.visualstudio.com/downloads/download-visual-studio-vs).

-VS2012 Update 2 (or later) is also required for Windows XP targeting support.
-It is available [here](http://microsoft.com/visualstudio/eng/downloads#d-visual-studio-2012-update).

 After Visual Studio has been installed and updated, open Rainmeter.sln to build.